 Because different constellations are visible to us at different times of the year, you can use constellations to work out which month it is.
 This was helpful to farmers many years ago.
 Farmers used the sky as a calendar to know when to plant or harvest their crops.
 It also helped people know when the seasons would be changing and when to celebrate annual events.

 Cultures all over the world have stories and myths about the stars.
-Indigenous Australians have long studied astronomy and have many stories related to astronomy.
+Indigenous Australians have studied astronomy for a long time – probably for tens of thousands of years – and have many stories about the night sky.
 The Yolngu people of Arnhem Land in the Northern Territory call the constellation of Orion ‘Julpan’.
 Julpan is a canoe.
-The story associated with Julpan is that two brothers went fishing and caught and ate a fish forbidden under law.
-When the Sun saw this, the Sun sent a waterspout that carried the two brothers and their canoe up into the sky where they became the Julpan constellation.
+The story associated with Julpan is that 2 brothers went fishing and caught and ate a fish forbidden under law.
+When the Sun saw this, the Sun sent a waterspout that carried the 2 brothers and their canoe up into the sky where they became the Julpan constellation.